Carpk/SoFloBoats/README.md

-### SoFloBoats
+### SoFlo Performance Boats

-Android app shows different boat models.
+Android app shows different model boats from NorTech.

 #### How it works